 A Division I proposal is similar to a consumer proposal except that it is available to both businesses and individuals, is a more complex process, and there is no limit on the total debt.

 For more detailed information, check out the Office of the Superintendent of Bankruptcy’s sections on consumer and Division I proposals.

 What is bankruptcy?

 If you have tried everything else, you may have to consider bankruptcy.
 It is a formal procedure set out in by the Bankruptcy and Insolvency Act.
 Be aware, bankruptcy can have a long lasting effect on your credit history and credit score.

-With bankruptcy, you sign all of your assets, except those exempt by law, over to a trustee With bankruptcy, you sign all of your assets, except those exempt by law, over to a licensed insolvency trustee who will sell or use them in order to pay your creditors.
+With bankruptcy, you sign all of your assets, except those exempt by law, over to a licensed insolvency trustee who will sell or use them in order to pay your creditors.
 Not all debts are discharged through bankruptcy, including student loans if you graduated less than seven years ago, alimony payments, child support payments, a fine or a penalty imposed by the courts, and debt arising from fraud.

 The Office of the Superintendent of Bankruptcy Canada has additional information on alternatives to bankruptcy and how to file for bankruptcy.

 What is the Office of the Superintendent of Bankruptcy?

 The Office of the Superintendent of Bankruptcy makes the bankruptcy and insolvency process easier to understand for debtors (those who owe money) and creditors (those who are owed money), and provides them with the information they need to best manage their situations.